NumEconCopenhagen/projects-2023-teng-nazifa/dataproject/README.md

 1. gdp.csv
 1. gdp per capita

-The data can be found from: https://databank.worldbank.org/source/world-development-indicators#
+The data we used can be found from: https://databank.worldbank.org/source/world-development-indicators#